 Executive Director David Raith

 David Raith is responsible for the day-to-day management of U.S. Figure Skating.
-He oversees an operating budget of approximately $12 million annually while managing the policies, programs and goals of the association as approved by the Board of Directors.
+He oversees an operating budget of more than $17 million annually while managing the policies, programs and goals of the association as approved by the Board of Directors.

 Prior to joining U.S. Figure Skating, Raith worked at USA Track & Field as director of events and broadcasting from 2003-05, overseeing all major events, including the 2004 Olympic Track & Field Trials, USA Indoor and Outdoor Track & Field Championships, and USA Track & Field's Visa Championship Series.
 These events generated more than 15 national broadcasts on NBC and other networks.